Identeam/sparkar-animation-patch/README.md

 3. Drag and drop the .arp file into you project

 ## Idea
-With basic `Animation` and `Loop Animation` Pathes you can't specify start and end delay of animation.
+With basic `Animation` and `Loop Animation` Pathes you can't specify start delay and delay between of animation.

 ### Idea is create one Patch for:
 - Animation